Loki-Astari/geeky-nextjs/content/posts/Vector-TheOtherStuff.md

 * difference&#95;type
 * size&#95;type

-It is worth specifying the internal types defined here.
-As this allows you to abstract the implementation details of the container.
-This will allow you to change the implementation details without users having to change their implementation; as long as the changes still provide the same interface but the interface to reference/pointers/iterators are relatively trivial and well defined.
+It is worth specifying the internal types defined here, as this allows you to abstract the implementation details of the container.
+This will allow you to change the implementation details without users having to change their implementation, as long as the changes still provide the same interface but the interface to reference/pointers/iterators are relatively trivial and well defined.

 #### Constructors

-In C++11 the `std::initializer_list<T>` was introduced.
-This allows a better list initialization syntax to be used with user defined types.
-Since this is usually defined in terms of the range based construction we should probably add both of these constructors.
+In C++11, the `std::initializer_list<T>` was introduced.
+This allows a better list initialization syntax to be used with user-defined types.
+Since this is usually defined in terms of the range-based construction, we should probably add both of these constructors.

 * Vector(std::initializer&#95;list&lt;T&gt; const& list)
 * Vector(I begin, I end)